jonathanBieler/GtkIDE.jl/README.md

 - `F5`: Include the current file
 - `Ctrl+Return`: Run selected code, or run code between two `## ' (like Matlab's code sections).
 - `Ctrl+Shift+Return`: Run selected code, or run current line.

+### Making plots

+Currently interactive plots are available via [Immerse.jl](https://github.com/JuliaGraphics/Immerse.jl).
+You can create new figures by typing `figure()` into the console (see Immerse documentation).
+Immerse uses [Gadfly.jl](https://github.com/dcjones/Gadfly.jl) to create plots.

+Since displaying images is slow in Gadly there is also an `Image` widget available.
+Use `image(randexp(500,500))` to display a matrix.
+Zooming on images is handled by Immerse.
+Press `r` to reset the zoom.

 ### Shortcuts